pallet/zi/README.md

 checkouts directory, and adds their sources and resources to the the classpath.

+The ritz plugin also adds source jars to the classpath if they are available in the local repository.
+You can resolve the source jars using `mvn dependency:sources`.

 ### swank-clojure

 The swank-clojure goal starts a swank-clojure server.